 A flirtatious dance, neither willing to commit or concede.

-The queens squared off, tussling over the centre ground.
+The queens squared off, tussling over the center ground.

 She enticed him again, a loose pawn left dangling; seductive, forbidden fruit.